java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 1. Conditional breakpoint - Normally, the debugger stops where you asked for a breakpoint.
 If you are in a loop or have a clue what values trigger the problem, you don't want that.
 A conditional breakpoint allows you to add a bit of Java code to your breakpoint so it will only stop when that condition is true.
 This approach avoids having to hit resume a lot of times until you get to the value you care about.
 2. Evaluation - Once you get to your breakpoint, you can write Java code to determine the state of affairs.
 For example, you can call methods on the available variables.
-3. Hot replacement - You can manually change the value of a variable in the debugger and let the code continue to run.
+3. Changing data - You can manually change the value of a variable in the debugger and let the code continue to run.
 It will use your new, updated value instead of the original one.
 This lets you explore the impact of a potential fix.

 <a id="docs">&nbsp;</a>
 ## Documentation